 |Rest of Indiana||$85,045||$74,460||$43,380||$49,192|

-How Much Does Long Term Care Insurance Cost?
+Indiana Long Term Care Insurance Partnership

 How much does long term care insurance cost in Indiana?
 The answer: It depends on your age and health history at the time you buy the insurance.
 Generally, the younger and healthier you are the lower the cost.
-Your long term care insurance premiums will also depend on the following benefits you select:
+Your Indiana long term care insurance premiums will also depend on the following benefits you select:

 - Benefit Period